Sinatra-Blue/ClawCam/README.md

 1.  _Video Input_: The process starts by receiving video footage directly from fishermen or processing centers.
 This footage serves as the raw data for analysis.
 2.  _Frame Extraction_: The video is processed to extract individual frames, preparing them for further analysis.
-3.  _Frame Evaluation_: Each extracted frame is analysed and classified as either a 'good' frame or a 'bad' frame based on quality and content.
+3.  _Frame Selection_: Each extracted frame is analysed and classified as either a 'good' frame or a 'bad' frame based on quality and content.
 This information is logged into an Excel sheet for easy reference.
+4.  _Lobster Detection_: Individual lobsters are detected within each frame, and their locations are identified for further analysis
-4.  _Ground Truth Linking_: Simultaneously, individual lobsters in the frames are linked to ground truth data, such as measurement details, sex, and other relevant biological information.
-This ensures that each lobster detected in the footage is paired with accurate data for validation and training.
+5.  _Ground Truth Linking_: Simultaneously, individual lobsters in the frames are linked to ground truth data, such as measurement details, sex, and other relevant biological information.
-5.  _Data Integration_: Finally, the two Excel sheets — one containing the frame evaluations and the other containing the linked ground truth data — are combined.
-This integrated dataset forms a comprehensive resource that aids in training the model and validating its output.
+6.  _Data Integration_: The two Excel sheets — one containing the frame evaluations and the other containing the linked ground truth data — are combined.
+This integrated dataset forms a comprehensive resource that aids in training the model and validating its output

+**Feeding The Model and Iterative Training**

+7. _Feeding Data to the Model_: The filtered set of good frames, containing all necessary lobster information, is fed into the **ClawCam** model.
+8. _Model Prediction_: The model uses the provided good frames to make predictions on the species, measurements, sex, and other relevant details of the lobsters detected in each frame.
+9. _Error Function_:
+- Model Evaluation: The predicted outputs from the model are compared to the actual ground truth information using an error function.
+- Error Calculation: The error function calculates the difference between the predicted data and the actual, ground truth data, determining how far off the model's predictions are.
+10. _Iterative Training Loop_: The model uses the calculated error to adjust its parameters, aiming to minimize this difference.
+The corrected parameters are then used in the next round of training, and the cycle continues, gradually improving the model's accuracy.

 ### Deployment
 ![deployment 2 (1)](https://github.com/user-attachments/assets/5755c30c-ff1a-4589-8aba-6349c06eb650)
 1. _Video Input_: Just like in the development stage, video footage is taken directly from fishermen or processing centers, acting as the source data for the pipeline.